zuozhenggh/learning-library/developer-library/soa-on-kubernetes/prerequisites/prerequisites.md

 ## **STEP 4:** Install Terraform

-If you are on a Linux based machine or Mac OS X, we recommend using tfswitch [https://tfswitch.warrensbox.com/Install/](https://tfswitch.warrensbox.com/Install/) to install Terraform, as it allows easy switching between Terraform version.
+If you are on a Linux based machine or Mac OS X, we recommend using tfswitch [https://tfswitch.warrensbox.com/Install/](https://tfswitch.warrensbox.com/Install/) to install Terraform, as it allows easy switching between Terraform versions.

 Otherwise, if you need guidance to setup Terraform, please visit [https://learn.hashicorp.com/tutorials/terraform/install-cli](https://learn.hashicorp.com/tutorials/terraform/install-cli) and select the path corresponding to your environment.